aldoglielmo/aldoglielmo.github.io/_pages/publications.md

 nav_order: 2
 ---

-A list of publications, broadly cathegorised in three groups "ML/AI for Science", "ML/AI" and "ML/AI for Econ".
+A list of publications, broadly cathegorised in three groups: "ML/AI for Science", "ML/AI" and "ML/AI for Econ".
-A similar list is also available on my <a href='https://scholar.google.com/citations?user=ux0SMq4AAAAJ&hl=en'>Google Scholar page</a>.
+An up-to-date list of publications is also available on my <a href='https://scholar.google.com/citations?user=ux0SMq4AAAAJ&hl=en'>Google Scholar page</a>.

 <!--